Command Palette

 node: Node<InputNodeData>;

-* Current value of the input field (typed based on input type when T is specified)
+/** Update the input value (typed by input type when T is specified). */

 setValue: (value: InputValueTypeMap[T]) => void;